JRNCz/FootDataApp/README.md

  or information about which competitions a certain team attends.

+# To run the app

+- This app requires SDK version >=2.19.4 <3.0.0 to run this version of the project.
+- The user must change pubspec.yaml's to it's current version (e.g 2.19.3) under "enviorement:" in case the pub get doesn't work
-# If the app doesn't run
+- To run the app one must enter in the terminal: flutter run

 - It's most likely because the API key is expired.
 Each user can get his own in https://www.football-data.org/, with a maximum of 100 requests per minute (March 2023)
-- Requires SDK version >=2.19.4 <3.0.0,